stormmind-ch/report/chapters/ch3_methodology/sub2_deep_learning_experiments.typ

 The dataset was initially split into training and test sets as shown in @datasets_split, followed by 5-fold cross-validation on the training portion using a custom splitter based on SciKit-Learn's `BaseCrossValidator` @ScikitlearnMachineLearning.
 This custom method, `ClusteredTimeSeriesSplit`, is shown in @cv-visualization.
 It ensures chronological consistency by keeping validation data strictly later in time than training data within each geographic cluster.

-#figure(image("images/fold-cross-validation.png", width: 50%),
+#figure(image("images/fold-cross-validation.png", width: 90%),
 caption: [Chronological 5-fold cross-validation.
 Each fold validates on a later time window, preserving the time series structure.])
 <cv-visualization>

 Within each fold, the model was trained over multiple epochs, which is shown in @training-pipeline on the 4th line.
-We used the Adam @kingmaAdamMethodStochastic2017 optimizer, as it provides adaptive learning rate updates and has been shown to work well in practice for deep learning tasks.
+We used the Adam optimizer @kingmaAdamMethodStochastic2017, as it provides adaptive learning rate updates and has been shown to work well in practice for deep learning tasks.
 To further improve training stability and avoid overfitting, we employed a learning rate scheduler (`ReduceLROnPlateau`), which reduces the learning rate by a factor of 0.5 if the validation loss does not improve for 5 consecutive epochs.
 To address class imbalance in the storm damage classes, class-specific weights were computed from the training set and used in the respective loss function.
 At the end of each epoch, the models performance was evaluated on the validation fold using accuracy, precision, recall, and F1 score, which were logged via #abbr.a[WANDB].

 After all folds were completed, the model with the highest average F1 score across validation folds was selected.
 As shown in steps 5 and 6 of @training-pipeline, this model was retrained on the entire training set without validation and subsequently evaluated on the held-out test set.
 The final performance metrics were recorded in the experiment summary for comparison between architectures.